CSIS-NLU/Open-Science-101/Group-Projects/Case Studies/README.md

 **Our Observations**:

 Not all information presented as Open Source is Open Code.
+Open Code is a spectrum, which may depend on policies, project objectives, among other reasons.
+A Software Mangement Plan (SMP) provides a framework, which may be adjusted during project execution.

 Datasets are not formatted or standardized for immmediate analysis.